-- Lack of addressing the climate vulnerability of the urban areas through adopting and implementing specific adaptation measures. - Declining revenue collection opportunities, challenges with revenue collection as well as limited own funds. - Preference is given to investing public-sector funds in social infrastructure rather than economic infrastructure or both. - Lack of tracking, monitoring and reporting on change over time; put differently, to measure qualitative (developmental) outcomes in quantified terms.
+- Declining revenue collection opportunities, challenges with revenue collection as well as limited own funds. - Preference is given to investing public-sector funds in social infrastructure rather than economic infrastructure or both. - Lack of tracking, monitoring and reporting on change over time; put differently, to measure qualitative (developmental) outcomes in quantified terms.

-In response to these realities, most of the infrastructure-related projects in the budget address delivery and management issues related to roads and water provision.
-Thus, infrastructure spend on these two services received the highest priority, with other infrastructure maintenance neglected and spending on asset maintenance being below the norm set by National Treasury.
+In response to these realities, most of the infrastructure-related projects in the budget address delivery and management issues related to roads, water and electricity provision.
+Thus, infrastructure spend on these services received the highest priority, with other infrastructure maintenance neglected and spending on asset maintenance being below the norm set by National Treasury.
 This, together with several other risks, poses a threat to the ability and quality of service delivery by the Sol Plaatje Municipality.
 These identified risks and mitigating actions have been grouped in the following categories: backlog and ageing infrastructure, deteriorating socio-economic conditions, sustained municipal financial viability, environmental sustainability, and municipal transformation.

-The 2023/24 budget of the Municipality amounts to R2,933,836,794 as total revenue, including capital transfers and contributions, and R2,691,252,374 as total expenditure.
+The 2023/24 budget of the Municipality amounts to R2 933 million as total revenue, including capital transfers and contributions, and R2 691 million as total expenditure.
 Financial viability is still constrained by consumer priorities in terms of account payments and limited revenue-raising capacity.
-Capital transfers and contributions amount to R214,233,000 and are an indication of the Municipality's dependency on grant funding (about 7.3% of total revenue).
+Capital transfers and contributions amount to R214 million and are an indication of the Municipality's dependency on grant funding (about 7.3% of total revenue).